-LANG2010.
-Italian II (12 credits)

-This course is taught throughout the year and is a continuation of Italian I.2.
+Second Year LANG2010.
+Italian II (12 credits) This course is taught throughout the year and is a continuation of Italian I.2.
 The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video.
 Participants are expected to consolidate their understanding of Italian language and develop further their production and reception skills.

-Prerequisites: Students wishing to be admitted to Italian II will be required to attend an intensive session (Transition 1) usually held in June.
-Students wishing to be admitted to Italian II without having previously completed Italian I.2 and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to Italian II without having previously completed Italian I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
 Assessment: One examination and a coursework element which shall count 60% and 40% respectively of the final grade awarded.
 Examination: The examination for Italian II consists of one written paper of 2-hour duration and a separate oral examination.
 LANG2031.
-Italian reading course (3 credits)

-This course is offered to the students at intermediate and advanced levels in order to improve their skills in textual analysis, discussion and translation of contemporary texts and documents such as magazines, newspaper, songs and articles related to current Italian life.
+Italian reading course (3 credits) This course is offered to the students at intermediate and advanced levels in order to improve their skills in textual analysis, discussion and translation of contemporary texts and documents such as magazines, newspaper, songs and articles related to current Italian life.
 Prerequisite: Students must have satisfactorily completed Italian I.2 or provide evidence that they have attained a comparable level elsewhere.
 Students may not enrol in the Italian reading course without enroling in Italian II.
 It is also open to students currently studying LANG3012 Italian III or an equivalent certificate course.
+Assessment: 100% coursework.

+LANG2032.
+Italian and business (3 credits) This course is offered to students at intermediate and advanced levels.
+It will focus on a variety of topics, such as commercial correspondence, marketing strategies, advertising campaigns, job applications, banking terminology, etc. Prerequisite: Students must have satisfactorily completed Italian I.2 or provide evidence that they have attained a comparable level elsewhere.
+Students may not enrol in the Italian and business course without enroling in Italian II.
+It is also open to students currently studying LANG3012 Italian III or an equivalent certificate course.
+Assessment: 100% coursework.

+LANG2050.
+A profile of Italian literature I (3 credits) This course presents a broad introduction to Italian Literature from the 13th to the 20th century.
+It will examine works of the prominent Italian writers through the study of excerpts and is particularly designed to enhance students' reading and analytical skills in the Italian language.
+The medium of instruction and discussion will be Italian.
+Prerequisites: (i) the course is open to students who have successfully completed Italian I.2; (ii) students may not enrol without enroling in Italian II.1.

+It is also open to students currently studying LANG3012 Italian III or an equivalent certificate course.
+Assessment: 100% coursework.